zacharywilliams05/Threat-Hung-Brute-Force-Attempts/README.md

 # Threat Hunting - Brute Force Detection

 We will work this threat hunting scenario according to NIST 800-61 Incident Response Lifecycle.
+I will demonstrate using MS Azure, Sentinel, Defender, KQL, and threat hunting techniques to detect, analyze, containt, ereadicate, and recover from a brute force attack.

 ## Preparation
 In the preparation phase, we would do any work possible that sets up the organization to prevent a brute force attack.
 In this case, we are going to assume this is a young organization and has not been monitoring for this kind of attack previously.
 However, we have: